ServiceStack/Issues/README.md

 #### You can [view existing issues](https://github.com/ServiceStack/Issues/issues) or [report a new issue](https://github.com/ServiceStack/Issues/issues/new).

+> Each new issue **must** include a failing test, gist or clear steps to reproduce the issue

 Request new features over at [ServiceStack's UserVoice](http://servicestack.uservoice.com/forums/176786-feature-requests).

 ## How to create a good Bug Report?